Last Updated: 02 Mar 2020

 - Process PHP Credentials*: if a user has previously entered their username and password in a standard HTTP authentication form, Squiz Matrix will be provided with the username and password they entered.
 If this setting is enabled, Squiz Matrix will attempt to log the user into the system using the username and password combination provided without requiring them to retype their username and password.
 The password stored within Squiz Matrix must match the password entered during the initial HTTP authentication.

-- Enable HTTP Authentication*: if this option is enabled, Squiz Matrix will generate an HTTP Authentication dialog box instead of showing the normal login design.
+- Enable HTTP Authentication*: if this option is enabled, Squiz Matrix will generate an HTTP Authentication dialogue box instead of showing the normal login design.
 This then allows external tools to log into Squiz Matrix by appending USE_HTTP_LOGIN=1 to the URL.

 The Process PHP Credentials option must also be enabled to use HTTP authentication.